Philippines at the Big Four beauty pageants: Miss World Philippines

 The Philippine representatives to the Miss World pageant from 1966 to 1968 were chosen by various pageant organizers.

 From 1969 to 1976, the title was awarded through the Miss Republic of the Philippines, then by Mutya ng Pilipinas, Inc. through Mutya ng Pilipinas pageant from 1977 to 1991, and Binibining Pilipinas Charities, Inc., through the Binibining Pilipinas pageant from 1992 to 2010.
 In 2011, the Miss World Philippines organization was held by Cory Quirino's CQ Global Quest until 2016.
-From 2017 onwards, the Miss World Philippines is under the management of Arnold Vegafria's ALV Talent Circuit.
+From 2017 onwards, the Miss World Philippines has been under the management of Arnold Vegafria's ALV Talent Circuit.

 Miss Philippines Earth

-The Miss Philippines Earth was founded in 2001 by Carousel Productions headed by its President Ramon Monzon who is also the president, CEO, and director of the Philippine Stock Exchange and chairman of the PSE Foundation, Inc. and spearheaded by Ramon's wife Lorraine Schuck as executive vice president and Peachy Veneracion as the vice president and project director.
+The Miss Philippines Earth was founded in 2001 by Carousel Productions headed by its President Ramon Monzon, who is also the president, CEO, and director of the Philippine Stock Exchange and chairman of the PSE Foundation, Inc. It is spearheaded by Ramon's wife Lorraine Schuck as executive vice president, with Peachy Veneracion as the vice president and project director.

 Carousel Productions established Miss Philippines Earth as a beauty pageant competition with the aim of actively promoting the protection and preservation of the environment.
 Consequently, Miss Philippines (currently called Miss Philippines Earth; not related to the defunct “Miss Philippines” of 1926) was created.